Best Time to Visit Nashville

-Even in the more comfortable months there can be occasional unpredictable storms and high humidity, so you are advised to pack to accommodate various types of weather conditions.
+Even in the more comfortable months there can be occasional unpredictable storms and high humidity, so it's a good idea to pack for a range of weather conditions.

 Cheapest Time to Go to Nashville

 The cheapest time to visit Nashville is from November to March, when you will find deep discounts on hotel rooms and airfare.
-This is a great time to score big discounts at top hotels and resorts that may be out of reach during the booming tourist season, when rates are highly inflated.
-The only exception to this time frame are the days surrounding the mainstream holidays when the rates will briefly go up again.
+This is a great time to score big discounts at top hotels and Nashville resorts that may be out of reach during the booming tourist season when rates are highly inflated.
+The only exception to this are the days surrounding the mainstream holidays, when the rates will briefly go up again.

 Otherwise, you can enjoy the festive decorations downtown and at the Opryland Hotel.
-Winter weather can be a bit damp and gloomy, but the attractions and music scene are still thriving, so you will not miss any of the Nashville experience.
-Just pack a jacket.
+Winter weather can be a bit damp and gloomy, but the indoor attractions and music scene are still thriving, so you will not miss any of the Nashville experience—just pack a jacket.